 Fashion Minor Required Courses:

-- RCSC 204: Fashion Consumer and the Economy (3 units)* - A study of consumer behavior and fashion adoption processes in contemporary society, the nature of fashion theories, the life-cycle, social and cultural processes and evolution of fashion, and the role of fashion in the global economy in general and in the fashion business industry in particular.
+- FITS 204 (previously RCSC 204): Fashion Consumer and the Economy (3 units)* - A study of consumer behavior and fashion adoption processes in contemporary society, the nature of fashion theories, the life-cycle, social and cultural processes and evolution of fashion, and the role of fashion in the global economy in general and in the fashion business industry in particular.

-- FCSC 215: Introduction to Fashion Retailing (3 units)* - A comprehensive overview of how the fashion business works.
+- FITS 215 (previously FCSC 215): Introduction to Fashion Retailing (3 units)* - A comprehensive overview of how the fashion business works.
 The course will feature topics covering the past and present in fashion personalities, fads, pop culture, product development and retail.
 The class will go through examples of people, principles, management practices, and retailer.
 In addition, we will examine fashions ethical awareness of the twenty first century.

-- FCSC 345: The Science of Textiles (3 units) - This course integrates the chemical composition, molecular arrangement, and physical structure of natural and manufactured fibers.
+- FITS 345 (previously FCSC 345): The Science of Textiles (3 units) - This course integrates the chemical composition, molecular arrangement, and physical structure of natural and manufactured fibers.
 Yarn and fabric manufacturing processes as well as finishing techniques are included.
 Attention is given to how these characteristics and techniques affect function, performance, and quality of textile products.

 The classes are offered online during the summer for your convenience and the minor is designed to be completed in two summers.

-*RCSC 204 is offered in Fall, Spring, and Summer and FCSC 215 is offered in Fall and Summer as a hybrid course (online and in person course).
+*RCSC 204 is offered in Fall, Spring, and Summer and FCSC 215 is offered in Fall as a hybrid course (online and in person course) and Summer (fully online).
 It is preferred that FCSC 215 is taken prior to enrolling in the other Fashion Minor courses.

 How to Declare a Fashion Minor: